 So welcome weary traveller of the interwebs, to the pAGES page, where we invite you to learn about the research interests of some of our current ETFM graduate students.

-Ifeoluwapo Adeniyi is a second year PhD student in the Department of English, Theatre, Film and Media.
+Ifeoluwapo Adeniyi is a PhD student in the Department of English, Theatre, Film & Media.
 She holds bachelor’s and master’s degrees in literature from Obafemi Awolowo University, Ile-Ife, Nigeria.
 In 2017, she completed a master in creative writing at Kingston University, London, United Kingdom.
 Ifeoluwa is the author of acclaimed novel, On the Bank of the River.
 She is a research assistant with the Centre for Globalisation and Cultural Studies under the supervision of Distinguished Professor Diana Brydon.
 Ifeoluwa’s doctoral research, which is supervised by Dr. Hee-Jung Serenity Joo, examines contemporary African science fiction.
 Her general research interests include African literature, postcolonial and diaspora studies, African science and speculative fiction, and women’s writing.

 Lulu Akhanamoya is an M.A. student with an interest in Early Modern literature and the paintings of the Northern Renaissance.
 Her interdisciplinary thesis focuses on the English Wool trade and its aesthetic impact on the plays of William Shakespeare and Christopher Marlowe in relation to the paintings of Jan van Eyck and Rogier van der Weyden.
-She will be working with Dr. Glenn Clark.
+She is working with Dr. Glenn Clark.

 Kirsty Cameron is a PhD candidate in English at the University of Manitoba, a SSHRC Canada Graduate scholar, a University of Manitoba Graduate Fellow, and has been awarded the CD Howe Fellowship in Creative Writing from the U of M Centre for Creative Writing and Oral Culture.
 Kirsty’s undergraduate work was in Creative Writing and Theatre, with minors in Gender and Women’s Studies, and Philosophy.
 Kirsty holds a MA in English from the U of M.